dylanljones/dylanljones/README.md

 ## Projects

-Check out some of the projects I'm working on:

 *Computational physics*

 - [lattpy] - Simple and efficient Python package for modeling d-dimensional Bravais lattices in solid state physics.
 - [exactdiag] - Exact diagonalization of fermionic many-body systems
-- [cmpy] - Collection of tools for computational condensed matter physics.
 - [dqmc] - Efficient and stable Determinant Quantum Monte Carlo simulations in Python.

 *Music*